SuperOfficeDocs/superoffice-docs/user-guide/en/company/screen/sales-tab.md

 [!include[Conf. columns](../../includes/tip-configure-columns.md)]

-Double-click a sale in the list to open the **Sale** screen in SuperOffice CRM which contains information about that sale.
+Double-click a sale in the list to open the **Sale** screen with information about that sale.

 Click **Add** to create a new sale.